jordanhanna672-dev/workwise-ai/README.md

 ---

+## Alpha Release Features

+- Ingest task information from email, message, or calendar-style text
+- Extract a suggested task title, dealine, and subtasks
+- Provide an explanation for the generated task suggestion
+- Require human approval for the generated task suggestion
+- Allow users to reject an AI-generated task suggestion
+- Store approved tasks for later use
+- Automatically prioritize tasks
+- Display reasoning for why tasks are prioritized
+- Allow users to mangually override task priority
+- Allow users to delete tasks
+- Provide automated unit testing
+- Provide automated linting and CI/CD validation
+- Provide a fallback extraction method when the OpenAI API is not configured

+The alpha focuses on demonstrating the complete workflow and integration of the core features rather than providing production-level external service integrations.

+---

 ## 1. What you need before you start

 - **Node.js**, version 18 or newer.
 That's it — no database to install, no